 The world is filled with people who wear two hats.
 I’m one of them.

 I wouldn’t be doing my job if I didn’t have a few scrapes with the authorities.
 Anyone who tries to advocate for consumers is going to get into a little trouble — whether it’s a subpoena from the Department of Homeland Security or a libel lawsuit.
 I’ve been there.

 I’m actually proud of my combat record.
 I haven’t won every battle, and haven’t always been right, but I’m still here, fighting for what I believe.
 Here are a few of my favorite mistakes.

-I used to work for a travel trade publication, and I spent years as a freelance travel writer, and I publish a family travel site.
+I used to work for a travel trade publication, I spent years as a freelance travel writer, and I publish a family travel site.
 Do the math.

 Look, it gets messy out there in Consumerland.
 I’m interested in a fair outcome of a dispute.
 I want people to get what they paid for.
 I’m not here to stick it to any business and I don’t have a hidden anti-corporate agenda.